jhumelsine/jhumelsine.github.io/_posts/2026-01-10-communication-patterns.md

 # Complete Demo Code
 Here’s the entire implementation up to this point as one file.
 Copy and paste it into a Java environment and execute it.
 If you don’t have Java, try this [Online Java Environment](https://www.programiz.com/java-programming/online-compiler/).
 Play with the implementation.
 Copy and paste the code into Generative AI for analysis and comments.

+# NOTES
+* Observer: If using threads and sending content, need to ensure that notifications are not processed in the wrong order.
+Need a queue of some type.
+* Observer: If Observer is storing state, then need to address the possibility of stale state information:
+    * Query then Subscribe and run the risk of an update in between.
+    * Subscribe then Query and run the risk of ... not sure.
+Need to think about this to remember the risk.
+* Mediator: Event Message order so definitely need a queue.
+* Mediator: Event Message guarantee:
+    * If not guaranteed, such as with UDP, then there's a risk of the it being lost.
+    * If guaranteed, then there's the risk of multiple occurrences of the same Event Message so the receiver has to be idempotent.